Offshore Islands Development Act

 2. A certificate issued by the local township office or other government authorities.

-3. Certified documents provided by at least two surrounding neighbors, or a certificate issued by the chief of the village (li, or neighborhood).
+3. Certified documents provided by at least two surrounding neighbors, or a certificate

 Article 10

 Merchandise imported and sold locally by business operators in the Penghu, Kinmen, Matsu, Ludao (Green Island), Lanyu, and Liuqiu areas shall be exempted from customs duties.
-The items exempted and the method of implementation shall be prescribed by the Ministry of Finance.
+The duty-free items and the method of implementation shall be prescribed by the Ministry of Finance.

 Article 10-1

-Goods sold by Offshore Island duty-free stores shall be subject to a zero rate of business tax.
+Goods sold by offshore island duty-free stores shall be subject to a zero rate of business tax.

-Bonded goods imported and stored for display and sale to visitors by an Offshore Island duty-free store may be exempted from the requirement for Chinese labeling, except in the case of drugs and medical devices.
+Bonded goods imported and stored for display and sale to visitors by an offshore island duty-free store may be exempted from the requirement for Chinese labeling, except in the case of drugs and medical devices.

 Article 10-2